 What no one had thought possible had happened after all — 2-3 for Tottenham by scoring a goal in the last 5 seconds.
 Ajax players fell to the ground like a block, and supporters rubbed their eyes as if they woke up in a bad dream.
 How could a 2-0 lead turn into 2-3 in the last 5 seconds?

 Yesterday's victory is about more than 11 players attempting to kick a ball into a goal against 11 other players.
 What was shown yesterday is real mental strength and mentality.
 The seemingly invincible Tottenham had been blown off the field a week earlier by Ajax with 0-1 in their home stadium.

 This time it was the home stadium of Ajax which always gives an advantage, and within 20 minutes Tottenham was already 2-0 behind.
 They were defeated, humiliated, and ready for the headlines that the Dutch club from Amsterdam had completely slaughtered them.
 But Tottenham did not give in.
 They continued to fight.
 The battle was only over when the last whistle had been blown.

 Every player of Tottenham has shown the world that you should never give up.
 If the chance is less than a promille, there is still a chance that the tide can turn.
 Not by sitting on your lazy ass, but by using all your talents, knowledge and skills.
 By remaining optimistic and seeing opportunities.

 Tribute to the trainers of Tottenham.
-Tribute to the coach(es) but especially tribute to the mental coaching that made these guys realise that hope, optimism and perseverance can lead to one of the most unexpected results in the history of football.
+Tribute to the coach(es) but especially tribute to the mental coaching that made these guys realize that hope, optimism, and perseverance can lead to one of the most unexpected results in the history of football.